The Plight Of The Children Of Working Parents

 And In this way, the child most of the time opens up communication and talks more freely about his or her feelings whether negative or positive, to ask more questions and engage more in the home and family activities.

 Have you ever wondered why your teenage child is more quite, detached, irate, and picky at meals?
 They feel lonely, unappreciated, confused, and probably unwanted.
-Mind you, these feeling are not really the reality.
+Mind you, these feelings are not reality.

 You may also like to read: